StimulCross/nestjs-lru-cache/README.md

 }
 ```

-The resulting cache key will look something like this: `__UsersService.getUsers:manager_online_false__`.
+The resulting cache key looks something like this: `__UsersService.getUsers:manager_online_false__`.

-> [!NOTE]
+> [!TIP]
-> You're better off not using `JSON.stringify()` to convert objects to strings.
-If two identical objects with the same properties and values are passed with a different order of properties, this will generate different keys, for example, `{"key":1,"val":1}` and `{"val":1,"key":1}`.
+> Avoid using `JSON.stringify()` to convert objects to strings for key generation.
+Even if two objects have the same properties and values, a different order of properties can produce different strings — for instance, `{"key1":1,"key2":2}` versus `{"key2":2,"key1":1}`.
+This may lead to unexpected behavior when these stringified objects are used as keys.

-By default, the `@Cached` decorator will use the default [options](#options) specified on module registration, but it also ships its own options and allows you to override the default options for the decorated method.
+By default, the `@Cached` decorator utilizes the [options](#options) configured during module registration.
+However, it also provides its own set of options, enabling you to override the default settings specifically for the decorated method.

 ### @Cached Options